top of page

 The foot-washing was an example, a pattern of servitude.
 Many groups throughout church history have practiced literal foot-washing as a church ordinance.
 But it's important to note that the passages in John 13 emphasize inner humility, more than a physical rite.
 A Christian widow's practice of "washing the feet of the saints" (1 Timothy 5:10) speaks not of her involvement in a church ordinance but of her humble, slave-like service to other Believers.
 To refuse to follow the example of Jesus is to exalt oneself above Him and to live in pride.
 “No servant is greater than his master” (John 12:26).

-Today, the feet washing of the Saints is a symbolic ordinance that should underscore our willingness to serve others.
-Assemblies should choose to practice this command in a literal manner (washing each other's feet), while also demonstrating their willingness to carry out the practical servitude to which it points.
-On a personal note, I have always found feet washing with fellow Brethren to be an enriching and unifying experience and intend to continue practicing it with others who find similar value in it.
+Today, the feet washing of the Saints is a symbolic ordinance that underscores our willingness to serve others.
+While it's important for Churches to apply this command literally (washing each other's feet), it's even more important to carry out the practical servitude to which it points.
+On a personal note, feet washing with fellow Believers has always been an enriching and unifying experience and I intend to continue this practice with those who find it just as valuable.

 THE “HOLY KISS”

-The Jewish culture of Bible times was openly affectionate and emotional in their display of love, and even today it is similarly so.
-However, it could be that the gentile Believers or certain Jews of Paul's day struggled with this.
-And as a result, the Apostles often reminded the Believers to greet each other with a “holy kiss” in order to encourage this emblem of love.
-Since then, and for many centuries after, the Church has been practicing the “holy kiss” in compliance with the biblical injunction.
-Even today among the Anabaptists and Russian Pentecostals it is still an expected practice.
-Yet most Western evangelicals have long ago abandoned the “holy kiss” in exchange for the more formal handshake or pat on the back.
+While the Jewish culture of Bible times was profoundly affectionate, it is possible that certain gentile Believers or even Jews living in the diaspora may have struggled with public displays of affection.
+As a result, the Apostles were prompted by the Holy Spirit to remind Believers to greet one another with a “holy kiss” in order to encourage this intimate demonstration of love.
+Since then, this practice has greatly diminished and very few Christians still observe the “holy kiss” in compliance with Scripture.
+In fact, most Western evangelicals have now replaced the “holy kiss” with the more formal handshake or pat on the back.
 While this is sad, it is also a very strong indicator of the waning atmosphere of love present in many Churches.
-It is a sign that we are growing much more formal and far less intimate in our interaction.
+Perhaps it's a sign that the Church has grown more formal and less intimate in its personal interactions.

 A HEALTHY FEAR OF GOD IN THE ASSEMBLY